material-motion/material-motion/starmap/specifications/streams/sources/SpringSource.md

 ## MVP

-### Expose generic SpringSource API
+### Expose a SpringSource type

-`springSource` is a function.
-It should be accessible from anywhere.
-Returns a MotionObservable.
+`SpringSource` is a function signature.
+It accepts a Spring of type T and returns a MotionObservable of the same type T.

 ```swift
 public typealias SpringSource<T> = (Spring<T>) -> MotionObservable<T>